Authored by the expert who managed and guided the team behind the Brazil Property Pack

 Are Florianópolis property listing prices close to the actual sale price in 2026?

-In Florianópolis in 2026, closed sale prices are typically about 7% below the original listing price.
+In Florianópolis in 2026, actual sale prices are usually about 8% to 12% below listing prices, with a practical central estimate close to 10%.

 What is the price per sq m or per sq ft for properties in Florianópolis in 2026?